MANUALS: TRACK & FIELD

 Uniform Rule: Coaches are responsible for seeing their competitors are wearing the proper uniform.
-A legal uniform is well defined in Rule 4, Section 3, Articles 1-3 of the National Federation Rules Book, however, there is an Iowa adaptation which is found below.
+A legal uniform is well defined in Rule 4, Section 3, Articles 1-3 of the National Federation Rules Book.
 The athlete should always wear the uniform of his school.
-No contestant will be permitted to wear any head covering except for religious reasons.
-Hair devices made of soft material and no more than 3 inches wide may be worn in the hair or on or around the head.
-Bobby pins, flat clips, hair ribbons, extensions, and flat barrettes, unadorned and no longer than 2 inches, are also allowed.
 Items may only display one manufacture’s logo or school name or logo.
 Such logo must be no more than 2 1/4 square inches, with no dimension greater than 2 1/4 inches.
 An illegal uniform can be removed or corrected prior to the start of a race or event if done without delay.
 If a competitor is discovered wearing an illegal uniform during competition, the competitor will receive a warning and all subsequent violations of the rule by a warned competitor will result in disqualification from the event.
 In relay races each team member shall wear uniforms clearly through predominant color, school logo and color combination of all outer garments worn as a uniform, that members are from the same.

 Order of Events: All meets shall use the qualifying meet order of events for all regular season meets.

 Exception: Each school may participate in one outdoor “non-traditional” meet where all 19 events are not contested.
 Meet managers have the ability to create their own schedule for a “non-traditional” meet.
 The non-traditional meet does count towards the 16 meet participation limitation.